-Josh Johnson informed attendees that National Apprenticeship Week will be November 12-18, 2018.
-He reviewed that Wisconsin placed fifth nationally in the number of events held last year, with 46 events.
-The first-place state boasted 55 events.
+Josh reported that National Apprenticeship Week will be November 12-18, 2018.
+Last year, Wisconsin hosted 46 events, which placed fifth nationally.
+The first-place state held 55 events.
+This year, the Bureau wants to take first place.

-This year, the Bureau wants to exceed its prior total and take first place.
 The potential to do so is high because prior year's events generated much interest and the Bureau began planning this year's events much earlier.
 For example, the Bureau notified high schools 30 days in advance, so they could schedule buses to transport students.
-In addition, the Bureau notified additional partners, such as workforce development boards, career and technical education staff, high school guidance counselors, and correctional facilities.
+In addition, the Bureau notified workforce development boards, career and technical education staff, guidance counselors, and correctional facilities.

 He reviewed that National Apprenticeship Week is open to all stakeholders, so the Bureau encourages all stakeholders to host an event independently or collaboratively.
 Prior years' events included substantial support from construction training centers and technical colleges.
-This year's event will highlight unique programs, such as the YA-to-RA bridge and registered apprenticeships in several new industries.
+This year's event will highlight the YA-to-RA bridge and registered apprenticeships in several new industries.

-Josh encouraged attendees to notify the Bureau of events so they can be included on the public or private calendar.
-He concluded by stating if the U.S. Department of Labor would discontinue coordinating the event nationally, the Bureau would likely continue to host a Wisconsin version.
+Josh encouraged attendees to notify the Bureau of their events so they can be included on either the public or private calendar.
+If the U.S. Department of Labor would discontinue coordinating the event nationally, the Bureau would likely continue to host a Wisconsin version.